NikolayBlagoev/ParkinonsMouse/README.md

 Ever wanted to completely fuck up your mouse usage?
 ### NOW YOU CAN!
-With the brand new development : "Parkinson's mouse" The first program to induce Parkinsons's
+With the brand new development : "Parkinson's mouse" The first program to induce Parkinson's

 #### Our mission:
 Here in FUCK YOU INC. we believe technology shouldn't improve our lives - it should make it worse for no reason!
 Thus we have developed the first ever shitware.